 Sometimes, a business may suffer loss of goods on account of fire, theft or accident.
 It is a business loss and a nominal account.
 It also reduces the goods at cost price, and increases the loss/expenses of the business.
 In case the goods are insured and insurance company admits claim, then the loss will be reduced accordingly.
 If the insurance company admits full claim then the insurance company account will be debited and the purchases account will be credited.
 If the insurance company admits no claim then the Loss by fire/accident account will be debited and the purchase account will be credited.
-If the insurance company admits no claim then the loss by fire/accident account will be debited and the purchase account will be passed:
+If the insurance company admit claims partly then the following entry will be passed:

 Date Particulars L/F Debit Amount (Rs.)
-Credit Amount (Rs.)
-Loss by Accident/fire/theft Dr. With unclaimed money Insurance Company A/cDr.
-With Claim admitted money To Purchases A/c With total amount
+Credit Amount (-3) (Rs.)
+Loss by Accident/fire/theft Dr. With unclaimed money Insurance Company A/c Dr. With Claim admitted money To Purchases A/c With total amount